An Adaptive Locally Connected Neuron Model: Focusing Neuron: Background

-The capsule architecture proposed by Sabour et al. \cite{sabour2017} performs dynamic routing which is an example of adaptive locality.
+The capsule architecture proposed by Sabour et al.~\citep{sabour2017} performs dynamic routing, which is an example of adaptive locality.
 A capsule is a group of neurons with a routing function that selectively and jointly directs the output vector of the group to only one of the several groups in the forward layer.
 The routing function is iteratively calculated per input.
-Our model is static (learned during training) however it can be made dynamic (calculated per input).
-Interestingly, the focusing neuron model can be made forward-faced.
-Thus, it can adaptively focus the output transmitting field for the next layer.
-However, the backward focusing model is more compatible with the backpropagation algorithm and more efficient to run on the current graph frameworks such as Theano \citep{theano} or Tensorflow \citep{tensorflow}.
+In contrast, the focusing model is static (learned during training) however, it can be made dynamic (calculated per input).
+Interestingly, the focusing neuron model can be made forward-faced, thus enabling it to adaptively focus the output transmitting field for the next layer.
+However, the backward focusing model is more compatible with the backpropagation algorithm and runs more efficiently on current graph computation frameworks such as Theano \citep{theano} or Tensorflow \citep{tensorflow}.